 Had enough of the crowds and the usual pistes?
 Pischa is an unspoilt mountain in Davos Klosters.
 There are no groomed slopes, just plenty of space to practise alternative winter sports on natural snow.
 If you’re looking for peace and sunshine, this is the place for you.

 Hidden gem for families and night-time winter sports

 A sledging trail with 33 bends and fast, steep curves, winter sports by night and a family ski area with ski lifts, free parking and cosy mountain huts.
 It’s no wonder the Rinerhorn is a favourite with locals and visitors to Davos Klosters alike.

 Europe’s first ‘slow’ ski resort with all-natural snow, a popular Hollywood filming location and the inspiration for Thomas Mann’s literary masterpiece The Magic Mountain: the Schatzalp in Davos has inspired its visitors for generations.

 With barrier-free lifts and mountain restaurants, an adventure park for families and a range of fantastic sports activities such as ski tours, hikes and trail runs, Madrisa – the local mountain in Klosters – is a popular destination all year round.

-Local insiders offer around 30 experiences a week from mid-December to early April.
+Local insiders offer around 30 experiences a week from 21 December 2020 to early April 2021.
 Enjoy a sunrise on the mountain, look behind the scenes of the ski boot manufactory Heierling or take part in a torchlight hike.